 Drivers of charge dynamics and symmetry breaking in photo-excited Ferricyanide chemical reactions such as isomerization, dissociation and charge separation processes.

-The interplay of structural and electronic degrees of freedom are the determining factors in study Fe(CN)6 scattering (RIXS) at 3d metal L-edges being highly selective to gerade and ungerade valence states, we are able to directly correlate the appearance and disappearance of spectral features to symmetry and its breaking.
+We study Fe(CN)6 charge propagation and their relation to structural distortions.
+With resonant inelastic x-ray scattering (RIXS) at 3d metal L-edges being highly selective to gerade and ungerade valence states, we are able to directly correlate the appearance and disappearance of spectral features to symmetry and its breaking.
 Thereby, we can identify fingerprints of structural excitations that are the direct result of electronic relaxation mechanisms